 TEXAS PANHANDLE PISTOL CLUB

 Texas Panhandle Pistol Club.
 (TPPC) provides a safe and fun environment for club members or their guests to learn, use or enjoy the Constitutional right of firearm ownership.
-Catering to instruction of Youth, Hunters, and Community Assistance so that these persons may enjoy a positive, rewarding, and educational experience.
+Catering to the instruction of Youth, Hunters, and Community Assistance so that these persons may enjoy a positive, rewarding, and educational experience.

-TPPC is an incorporated membership of patrons who desire to operate a safe, patriotic, family oriented organization.
+TPPC is an incorporated membership of patrons who desire to operate a safe, patriotic, family-oriented organization.

-TPPC will participate with community support by assisting Boy Scouts with merit badges, Hunter Safety classes, Huntmaster programs for children and other firearm safety oriented programs either locally, or supported by the National Rifle Association (NRA) or affiliates.
+TPPC will participate with community support by assisting Boy Scouts with merit badges, Hunter Safety classes, Huntmaster programs for children and other firearm safety-oriented programs either locally, or supported by the National Rifle Association (NRA) or affiliates.